oemof/oemof-thermal/docs/stratified_thermal_storage.rst

 adapted to adapt the nominal capacity of the storage.
 With this assumption, all relations stay linear.

+Because of the space that diffuser plates for charging/discharging take up, it is assumed that the storage can neither be fully charged nor discharged, which is parametrised as a minimal/maximal storage level (indicated by the dotted lines in Fig. 1).

 These parameters are part of the stratified thermal storage:

     ========================= ===================================== ==== ===========